Medusa-class submarine

-The Medusa-class of submarines were eight submarines built for Italy and one for Portugal from 1911–1913.
-They displaced 305 tons while submerged, and could travel as fast as eight knots.
-The class consisted of the Vellella, Medusa, Argo, Jalea, Espadarte (built for Portugal), Fisalia, Zoea, Salpa, and Jantina.
-Two of the ships were destroyed during the First World War, both in 1915: Medusa was torpedoed by the on 10 June, and on 17 August the Jalea hit a mine and sank.
-In 1918, the other five Italian submarines were stricken, while the Espadarte was in service until 1931.
+The Medusa class of submarines were eight submarines built for the Italian Regia Marina (Royal Navy) and one for Portugal between 1911 and 1913.
+They displaced 305 tons while submerged, and could travel as fast as 8 kn.
+The class consisted of Vellella, Medusa, Argo, Jalea, (built for Portugal), Fisalia, Zoea, Salpa, and Jantina.
+Two of the submarines were sunk during World War I, both in 1915: Medusa was torpedoed by the Imperial German Navy submarine on 10 June, and on 17 August Jalea hit a naval mine and sank.
+In 1918 the other five Italian submarines were stricken, while Espadarte was in service in the Portuguese Navy until 1928.